New Edition (album)

-New Edition is the self titled second studio album released by American quintet New Edition on September 28, 1984 in North America.
+New Edition is the second studio album by American quintet New Edition, released on September 28, 1984, in North America.
 It was their first album on MCA Records.
-It was also their first album without manager/producer Maurice Starr who would depart from the group during the making of the album after the group accused him of stealing their monetary earnings from their platinum debut.
+The album was certified double platinum by the Recording Industry Association of America.
+(RIAA) It was also their first album without manager/producer Maurice Starr who would depart from the group during the making of the album after the group accused him of stealing their monetary earnings from their platinum debut.
 The album was produced by Vincent Brantley & Rick Timas, Grammy-nominated producer Michael Sembello & Richard Rudolph, Ray Parker Jr. and Peter Bunetta and Rick Chudacoff.
-The album reached #6 on the Billboard 200 and #1 on the Irish Albums Chart, and the R&B/Hip Hop Albums Chart (where it peaked for five weeks).
+The album reached #6 on the Billboard 200 and #1 on the R&B/Hip Hop Albums Chart and the Irish Albums Chart (where it peaked for five weeks).

 In the UK, the album was released on November 5, 1984.

 Background

 Over a year after their first album, New Edition were a million-selling pop act by the time of this release.
 They had also gone through a nasty court battle with their former mentor and producer Maurice Starr.
 Around the time of the making of this album, the group and Starr argued over monetary earnings that the group felt that had been taken away by Starr, who has to this day steadfastly denied taking the boys' earnings from them.
 The dispute came after the group members received their checks in their mailboxes only to discover that they were only given $1.87 despite the success of their debut album, Candy Girl and their accompanying US tour.
 Angered, New Edition filed a lawsuit against Starr and demanded out of their contract.
 Starr relented and gave the boys the freedom to leave.
 The bitter split eventually led to Starr's creating "the white New Edition": New Kids on the Block.
 Meanwhile, the boys left Starr's label, the independent Streetwise Records in February 1984 and signed a new contract through Jump & Shoot Productions with MCA.
-Being given a bevy of producers including R&B mainstay Ray Parker Jr. and writer-producer Mike Sembello of "Maniac" fame among them, the group released their self-titled second album in the summer of 1984 to huge success.
+Being given a bevy of producers including R&B mainstay Ray Parker Jr. and writer-producer Mike Sembello of "Maniac" fame among them, the group released their self-titled second album in the early fall of 1984 to huge success.